|

 Step 5: Install the Rail

-cutting metal baluster with chop saw
+Cutting hollow metal baluster with a chop saw during stair remodel

-This part needs two people.
 Aligning the rail and setting each baluster takes teamwork (and a bit of patience).

 Simple split level entryway remodel idea